George Boleyn, Viscount Rochford: Early years and family

-George was the son of Thomas Boleyn, later Earl of Wiltshire and Earl of Ormond, and his wife, Elizabeth Howard, the daughter of Thomas Howard, Earl of Surrey and Elizabeth Tilney.
+George was the son of Thomas Boleyn, later Earl of Wiltshire and Earl of Ormond, and his wife, Elizabeth Howard, the daughter of Thomas Howard, then Earl of Surrey and future 2nd Duke of Norfolk, and his first wife Elizabeth Tilney, therefore George was the nephew of the future 3rd Duke of Norfolk, and first cousin of poet and soldier Henry Howard, Earl of Surrey, of Mary Howard, future wife of King Henry VIII's illegitimate son, Henry FitzRoy, Duke of Richmond, as well as Henry VIII's future fifth wife, Catherine Howard, daughter of George's uncle, Lord Edmund Howard.
 George and his sisters were probably born in Norfolk at his family's home of Blickling Hall.
 However, they spent most of their childhood at another of the family's homes, Hever Castle in Kent, which became their chief residence in 1505 when Thomas inherited the property from his father, Sir William Boleyn.

 Thomas and Elizabeth had a number of children, including two sons named Thomas and Henry who failed to reach adulthood.
 Three children survived: Mary, Anne and George.
 There has been much debate over the centuries as to the age of the three Boleyn siblings, but there is general agreement that George was born c.
 1504.
 This stems from a number of different sources.
 George Cavendish says in a poem that George was about 27 when he gained a place on the Privy Council in 1529.
 Cavendish gives this as a maximum age in order to make his tortuous verses more rhythmic (such as "thrice nine").
 In addition to Cavendish's verses, foreign diplomats believed George was too young to be appointed as Ambassador to France in October 1529.
 Mary's date of birth is again generally accepted as being c.
 1500 but there is some disagreement as to Anne's date of birth with arguments for 1501 and others for 1507.
 However, following the executions of Anne and George in 1536 their father wrote to Thomas Cromwell and in his letter he stated that upon his marriage his wife gave him a child every year.
 As Thomas and Elizabeth were married between 1498 and 1499, if Thomas is to be believed this indicates that all five Boleyn children, including the two who failed to reach adulthood, were born between 1500 and 1504, and if we accept as the evidence suggests that George was born in 1504 this is persuasive evidence for suggesting he was the youngest Boleyn child.
 This is the current thinking of the vast majority of modern historians with only one notable exception.